College is a funny thing.

-It’s also important to note that you don’t have to know what you want to do for your career.
-You just need to know what you want to do for your next job.
-In today’s world, it’s highly common for people to bounce around between jobs, companies, and industries many times over.
+It's also important to note that you don't have to know what you want to do for your career.
+You need to know what you want to do for your next job.
+It's widespread for people to bounce around between jobs, companies, and industries many times over in today's world.

 So, don't put so much pressure on yourself to map out your entire career.
 The goal is to set yourself up for career options - and you'll always be able to make a career change throughout your professional journey.

 Focus on the job.
-Your next job, specifically.
+Your next job, precisely.
 The rest will happen naturally.